miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 + Blood Theft instead of Blood Salvo.
 + Blood Malady as Blood Theft partial.
 + Active discipline casting animations.
-+ New disciplines available from Beckett.
++ New Disciplines available from Beckett.
 + Toreador and Brujah Presence in dialogue.
 + Tremere first level Domination in dialogue.